-Comparative study of a religious concern or topic and examination of theoretical issues that emerge in comparative work.
+Prerequisites(s): REL500 or 600; Waived for BC Comparative study of a religious concern or topic and examination of theoretical issues that emerge in comparative work.
 Topic to be announced each semester.
+May be taken three times for credit with advisor approval.